bkw777/REXCPM_UPS/README.md

 * simpler more convenient standard round pins, simpler to repair
 * more robust all 40 pins instead of delicate single unsupported pins without neighbors
 * more pins -> more friction -> more secure installation
-  also the pins are fatter, which is ok in this case because the socket has round sockets not flat leaf type
+  also the pins are fatter -> more friction, which is ok in this case because the socket has round pin sockets not flat leaf type
-* parts on bottom in the space created by the tall shoulders of the standard pins
+* parts on bottom in the space created by the tall shoulders of the generic pin headers
-* lower profile so that the board no longer pushes up on the compartment cover (the main REXCPM module needs this too but will not be so easy)
 * appearance, pin-1 notch matching the socket, etc

 ### status